MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/s2d-hyper-converged.md

 ## Before you start

 - Make sure you're running VMM 2016 or later.
-- Hyper-V hosts in a cluster should be running Windows Server 2016 with the Hyper-V Role installed, and be configured to host VMs.
+- Hyper-V hosts in a cluster should be running Windows Server 2016 or later with the Hyper-V Role installed, and be configured to host VMs.

 After these prerequisites are in place, you provision a cluster, and set up storage resources on it.
 You can then deploy VMs on the cluster, or export the storage to other resources using SOFS.